Best countries for business schools | Check out the top MBA countries by program, candidate citizenship & millennials vs Gen Z

 Read on or skip to your section of interest by clicking one of the links below:

-As the founding father of the MBA, the USA tops the list of top countries for business school candidates—52.6% of business school candidates want to study there.
+As the founding father of the MBA, the USA tops the list of the best countries for business school candidates—52.6% of business school candidates want to study there.
 However, the last decade has seen a steady decline in its popularity.

-The popularity of the US as a study destination has plummeted by 15.8% in the last 10 years and 7.6% in the last five, as the global market has become more competitive.
+The popularity of the US as one of the top MBA countries has plummeted by 15.8% in the last 10 years and 7.6% in the last five, as the global market has become more competitive.
 Tight visa laws and, more recently, an explosive political climate have also deterred internationals from studying in the US.

 Developed economies in the West are the most attractive.
 The UK (9.5% of the candidates most want to study there), Canada (8.5%), France (4.8%), and Germany (3.3%) make up the top five.